LaurelineP/advent-of-code/README.md

 to observe similarities

 ## 🗒️ Note:
-The code could be verbose for the following reasons:
+The code could be verbose and commented for the following reasons:
-- shareable solutions
+- the solutions would be share
-- beginner friendly
+- the intents are to let people read the code as friendly as it could be